Two dying memoirists wrote bestsellers about their final days. Then their spouses fell in love.

 [‘When Breath Becomes Air’: Young doctor’s last words of wisdom, hope]

 Lucy and Nina, however, had formed a quiet relationship.
-Lucy, whose husband died in March 2015, had contacted Nina after reading a Modern Love column she had written for the New York Times, “When a Couch is More Than a Couch.”
+Lucy, whose husband died in March 2015, had contacted Nina after reading a Modern Love column she had written for the New York Times, “When a Couch Is More Than a Couch.”
 Lucy wrote a glowing blurb for “The Bright Hour” and stayed in touch with Nina’s agent, inquiring about Nina’s health and her family.

 On Feb.
 24, two days before Nina died, Lucy sent her an email message: “I’m beaming you love from my whole being.”
 She signed it, “your forever fan, lucy.”